MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

 [screenshot]

-1. You will be taken to the invite members page where you can enter the names of the users you would like to add to your organization.
+2. You will be taken to the invite members page where you can enter the names of the users you would like to add to your organization.

 [screenshot]

-1. Alternatively, you can also add an Azure Active Directory group with all the users you want to invite.
+3. Alternatively, you can also add an Azure Active Directory group with all the users you want to invite.

 [screenshot]

-1. Additionally, if your organization is public, you have the option of sharing with users a link to join your organization.
+4. Additionally, if your organization is public, you have the option of sharing with users a link to join your organization.

-Note: Ensure that all the users are provisioned to Azure Active Directory.
+Note: Ensure that all the users are provisioned on your organization's Azure Active Directory account.

 ## Adding members via invitation from within the app